Latest Reports

 |

-This report investigates the perceptions of registered South African voters on whether a South African political party requires a black leader to be successful.
-The data in the report comes from two Foundation polls.
+This report tracks the perception of the Freedom Front Plus' performance inside of the Government of National Unity.
+The data in the report comes from two prior Foundation surveys.
 The first was a survey of 1 204 demographically and geographically representative registered voters conducted by the Foundation during September of 2024.
 That survey had a margin of error of 3%.
-The second was a survey of 3 204 demographically and geographically representative registered voters conducted by the Foundation during July of 2022.
-That survey had a margin of error of 1.7%.
+The second is a survey of 1 004 demographically and geographically representative registered voters conducted by the Foundation during February of 2025.
+That survey had a margin of error of 4%.
+Totals may not add up to 100% where respondents refused to answer the question.

 Read the report